OpenKnowledgeMaps/Headstart/README.md

 Showcases
 ---------

+* [PLOS Search Visualization](http://openknowledgemaps.org/mozfest): This prototype creates a visualization on the fly based on a user's PLOS search.
-* [Mendeley Labs](http://labs.mendeley.com/headstart).
-A working prototype for the field of educational technology that includes paper previews.
+* [Open Knowledge Maps](http://openknowledgemaps.org): A working prototype for the field of educational technology.
-* [Conference Navigator 3](http://halley.exp.sis.pitt.edu/cn3/visualization.php?conferenceID=131) [registration required].
-An adaptation of Head Start for the conference scheduling system CN3.
+* [Conference Navigator 3](http://halley.exp.sis.pitt.edu/cn3/visualization.php?conferenceID=131) [registration required]: An adaptation of Head Start for the conference scheduling system CN3.
 This version enables users to schedule papers directly from the visualization.
 Scheduled papers and recommended papers are highlighted.
-* [Organic Edunet portal](http://organic-edunet.eu/en/#/recommended).
-Overview of recommended resources in the Organic Eudnet portal.
+* [Organic Edunet portal](http://organic-edunet.eu/en/#/recommended): Overview of recommended resources in the Organic Eudnet portal.

 Background